- Sugar (equal parts)

 Do This in This Order

-- Bring water to boil in a medium sauce pan.
+- Add water to a bowl.

 - Store in airtight container in fridge for up to 2 weeks.